CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 ![General Settings](./media/setting-up-the-application/general-settings.webp)

-- **Automatically use left quantity as picked** –  This option applies to Production Issue and Receipt within the application, enabling the automatic assignment of planned quantities for Pick Order, Pick Receipt, both, or neither.
+- **Automatically use left quantity as picked**: this option applies to Production Issue and Receipt within the application, enabling the automatic assignment of planned quantities for Pick Order, Pick Receipt, both, or neither.
 If not configured for automatic use, the quantity will default to zero.
-- **Activity** – A standard SAP Business One feature that can be created from the CompuTec PDC level.
+- **Activity**: a standard SAP Business One feature that can be created from the CompuTec PDC level.
 Here, you can specify the type of activity that will be automatically assigned upon creation from the CompuTec PDC level.
-- **Activity Type** – This setting allows you to define the activity type that will be automatically assigned upon creation from the CompuTec PDC level.here, you can determine the activity type that will be automatically assigned to it on creation from the CompuTec PDC level.
+- **Activity Type**: this setting allows you to define the activity type that will be automatically assigned upon creation from the CompuTec PDC level.here, you can determine the activity type that will be automatically assigned to it on creation from the CompuTec PDC level.
-- **Show not closed Task in future section** – When this option is enabled and the "Close Task" checkbox on the Confirmation Panel is unchecked, the task tile will remain on the main panel after registering a document.
+- **Show not closed Task in future section**: when this option is enabled and the "Close Task" checkbox on the Confirmation Panel is unchecked, the task tile will remain on the main panel after registering a document.

   ![Confirmation Panel](./media/setting-up-the-application/confirmation-panel.webp)
 - **Create a new task when Down Register**:
   - set to 'Yes': A new time booking is created, and a new task tile appears in the main window.
   - Set to 'No': The action will be determined by Action when Down Registration option (see below).
-- **Pause all tasks when Down Register** – Defines whether all tasks are paused during downtime registration, especially when multiple employees are working on the resource.
+- **Pause all tasks when Down Register**: defines whether all tasks are paused during downtime registration, especially when multiple employees are working on the resource.
 - **Action when Down Register** options:

-  - **Ask** – When downtime is registered, the user will be prompted to decide whether to register a time booking or just the quantity.
+  - **Ask**: when downtime is registered, the user will be prompted to decide whether to register a time booking or just the quantity.
-  - **Create Time Booking** – A time booking will be created upon registering downtime.
+  - **Create Time Booking**: a time booking will be created upon registering downtime.
-  - **Only Quantity Registration** – Only the quantity will be registered upon downtime registration.
+  - **Only Quantity Registration**: only the quantity will be registered upon downtime registration.
-- **Close All Labour when Closing Task** – This option defines whether the labor associated with the task is automatically marked as completed when the task is closed.
+- **Close All Labour when Closing Task**: this option defines whether the labor associated with the task is automatically marked as completed when the task is closed.
-- **Lock assigned and registered Manufacturing Orders on the Gantt chart** – This option determines whether assigned and registered manufacturing orders can be rescheduled on the Gantt chart.
+- **Lock assigned and registered Manufacturing Orders on the Gantt chart**: this option determines whether assigned and registered manufacturing orders can be rescheduled on the Gantt chart.
-- **PDC Default View** – A predefined default SQL view required for personalization options.
+- **PDC Default View**: a predefined default SQL view required for personalization options.

   For example, **PDC Default View** = PDCVIEW for custom SQL View: